SGupta7299/Donation-Website/README.md

 # Donation-Website

+This is a Donation Website with payment gateway Integration how much amount anyone want to donate they can donate the amount here there no restriction here every type of card upi qr payment are accepted .

 I have Successfully completed #task3 as a Web Development Intern in The Sparks Foundation .

 Project : Payment Gateway Integration